-The bill proposes to increase regulation around the sale and disposition of household containing hazardous materials in Vermont.

-- The bill proposes to ban the sale of household products with hazardous materials starting on July 1, 2025, unless the manufacturer participates in a stewardship organization that meets certain requirements in the bill. - Stewardship organizations that represent one or more manufacturers of household products containing hazardous materials would need to submit collection plans meeting minimum requirements to the Agency of Natural Resources (ANR) no later than January 1, 2025. - Stewardship organizations would need to register with the State annually starting on July 1, 2024 and the bill proposes to establish reporting and audit requirements for these organizations. - ANR would be responsible for reviewing collection plans and annual reports, receiving annual registrations, and providing overall supervision of stewardship organizations. - ANR would be required to recommend a registration fee amount for stewardship organizations on or before January 15, 2024. - Covered household hazardous materials would be banned from solid waste and landfills starting on July 1, 2025.
+- he bill proposes to increase regulation around the sale and disposition of household containing hazardous materials in Vermont. - The bill proposes to ban the sale of household products with hazardous materials starting six months after the approval of a collection plan by the Secretary of the Agency of Natural Resources (ANR), unless the manufacturer participates in a stewardship organization that meets certain requirements in the bill. - Stewardship organizations that represent one or more manufacturers of household products containing hazardous materials would need to submit collection plans meeting minimum requirements to the ANR no later than July 1, 2025. - Stewardship organizations would need to register with the State annually starting on July 1, 2025 and the bill proposes to establish reporting and audit requirements for these organizations. - ANR would be responsible for reviewing collection plans and annual reports, receiving annual registrations, and providing overall supervision of stewardship organizations. - ANR would be required to recommend a registration fee amount for stewardship organizations on or before January 15, 2024. - Covered household hazardous materials would be banned from solid waste and landfills starting on July 1, 2025.